formabble/releases/docs/docs/shards/shards/General/Profile.md

 </div>

-This shard outputs the amount of time(nanoseconds) it took to execute the shards provided in the Action parameter.
+This shard outputs the amount of time it took to execute the shards provided in the Action parameter, automatically choosing the most appropriate time unit (ns, μs, ms, s).

 --8<-- "includes/license.md"